London Marathon Training Plan: Beginners to Advanced!

 So, it is very important to keep disciplined and consistent with your meal planning.
 We advise keeping to a set diet that you know will work.
 Even if you don’t like it, you know it is a temporary measure for your marathon training and you’ll be able to slowly introduce the chocolate fudge brownie ice cream into your diet afterwards.

-When we say eating clean, we mean eating fresh and organic foods such as avocado’s, spinach and other greens.
-Although it may not sound fun, they can be a delicious boost to daily training when seasoned.
+When we say eating clean, we mean eating fresh and organic foods such as avocados, spinach and other greens.
+Although it may not sound fun, it can be a delicious boost to daily training when seasoned.

 Hmmm, just think about that lovely teriyaki salmon on a bed of iced spinach…